• Skip to primary navigation

 However, it's essential to remember that not all balsamic vinegars are created equal.

-It is worth noting that there are some differences between authentic balsamic vinegar and commercial brands sold in stores worldwide.
+There are some differences between authentic balsamic vinegar and commercial brands sold in stores worldwide.

 Authentic sellers age their products for over 12 years with oak barrels while giving them particular consistency and sweetness at low acidity levels.